 Images of the design

-The images included in your application define what protection your registration refers to.
+You can include up to seven images of the design in your application.
+The images included define what protection your registration refers to.
 It is therefore very important that you submit good, clear images of the design.
 Guidelines for your images:

 - Use line drawings, photographs or data drawings.